solarDev177/AI-Forensics/README.txt

       docker system prune -a

       # After completing the above, try the following commands:

+      CMD vncserver :1 && websockify -D --web /usr/share/novnc 6080 localhost:5901
+      # This runs the VNC server and noVNC directly.

+      # Use docker-compose to build the image:
       docker-compose up

       # Go to the port: